Caz & The Bag

 First Things First…

-My process started out with an in-depth series of interviews with immigrants of every status including International students, H1-B/O-1 Visa holders, and even several immigration lawyers.
+My process started out with an in-depth series of interviews with immigrants of every status, including international students, H1-B and O-1 visa holders, and even several immigration lawyers.

 The goal was to sync up on the collective feelings and identify the diverging paths of our community.

-Importantly, chatting with movement organizers and studying protests around the world, history, archived resistent art was critical in understading the what is meaningulf activation and what is performative, simply biting the aesthetics of protest.
+Importantly, chatting with movement organizers and studying protests around the world, history, and archived resistant art was critical in understanding what meaningful activation is and what is performative i.e. simply borrowing the aesthetics of protest.

-I didn’t want this story to singularly me or monolithic/cartoonish in political representation, WHILE ALSO, maintaining a very clearly the message of anti-facist stance and keeping the politics protagonists aligned with those of myself as the creator.
+I didn’t want this story to singularly represent me or feel monolithic or cartoonish in its political representation, while also maintaining a very clear anti-fascist stance and keeping the politics of the protagonists aligned with my own as the creator.

 The “Bag” Origins:

-Getting through TSA/Customs or a random bag check in the subway came up multiple times as a paranoia-feuled nightmare.
-The barage of questions framed as if you’re hiding an infected bite during a zomie epoolxypse.
-Did someone plant something on my bag?
-Will these cops just straight up plant something on me?
-Will they take my paperwork and lie about errors on it.
-And, fuck it, what if you are just 19-year-old exploring youth and have a little bit of mushrooms on you or try finesse a couple beers like the boys — whether you’re holding anything or not, you’re always thinking about the all-seeing eye.
+And fuck it, what if you are just a 19-year-old exploring your youth and have a little bit of mushrooms on you, or try to finesse a couple beers with the boys?
+Whether you’re holding anything or not, you’re always thinking about the all-seeing eye.
 At parties.
 At protests.
 Which stations to use.
 Which apps.
 Deleting convos.
-“Promblematic” Jokes.
-Real cancelation in the US is a deportation.
+“Problematic” jokes.

-From the above conversatins came the concept for Caz’s backpack.
-SAIKŌ BOSU, all those feelings of assumed criminalry at airport interigiations and violating bag searches, expressed through body horror, manifested as demonic backpack that would unlatch from your back.
-Above is the practical fx pupper we made as an early test gausing if people connected to this metaphjor thorugh a horror short and then finding the ideal balance of terrifying creature and odd-couple comedy.
-Does SAIKŌ work better as a non-stop yapper edgign on the chaos, or as a more sinisiter sparse voice implanting dread in Caz’s head.
+From the above conversations came the concept for Caz’s backpack, SAIKO BOSU.
+All those feelings of assumed criminality at airport interrogations and violating bag searches, expressed through body horror, manifested as a demonic backpack that would not unlatch from your shoulders.
+Above is the practical FX puppet we made as an early test, gauging if people connected to this metaphor through a horror short, and then finding the ideal balance of terrifying creature and odd-couple comedy, i.e., does SAIKO work better as a non-stop yapper edging on the chaos, or as a more sinister, sparse voice implanting dread in Caz’s head?

-Concept sketches by Zenakudreamer, property of Thribing Games.
+Concept sketches by Zenakudreamer, property of Rohil Aniruth & Thribing Games.